rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 echo "My UserID is user$my_number"
 ```
 - If the `echo` command produced the correct results by showing the UserID you claimed at the beginning of the workshop, then please proceed by executing the following commands in sequence.
+This is literally just a copy-&-paste of the commands below:

 ```
 echo "export user=user$my_number" >> ~/.bashrc